ESGF/esgf-user-support/docs/faq.rst

     This error may also be thrown if a node is not fully online, for example, the node is offline for maintenance.
 Please wait until maintenance has been finished.

 * Solution 6
     The data node is online, but the local operating system is outdated and does not recognize the data nodes's web certificate when trying to establish a secure connection via wget.
 In this case, upgrade the local operating system, try a different client system.
+This scenario is revealed if running the script in debug mode (-d).
     The following workaround using the -i option has shown to work when using -H:

     ::